-- The majority of votes are held "de vives voix".
-This means the Presiding Officer asks Members to call out their vote collectively 'Pour' or 'Contre' then announces the decision.
-No record of which Members voted Pour or Contre, or who is absent or abstaining from the vote, is made but the decision is recorded in the States' Resolutions.
+- Votes on procedural motions will be taken "de vives voix" This means the Presiding Officer asks Members to call out their vote collectively 'Pour' or 'Contre' then announces the decision.

 Statements, Speeches and Hansard (the official record of States' Meetings)